SKaplanOfficial/PyXA/sphinx/source/tutorial/index.rst

    current_url = PyXA.application("Safari").front_window.current_tab.url
    PyXA.application("Notes").new_note(current_url).show()

 When you run this, the Notes app will open to newly created note containing the current Safari tab's URL.
 Cool!
 Let's make another change.
 Right now, the URL is used as the title for the note, but it would be nice if the title reflected the title of the webpage.
 Since we need to retrieve multiple properties from the current tab, we should store a reference to it in a variable to keep our script running efficiently.
 We'll retrieve the `URL` property of the current tab as we did before, and now we'll also retrieve the `name` property.
-We can then specify the title and content of the new note by passing two arguments to the `new_note()` method.
+We can then specify the title and content of the new note by passing two arguments to the :func:`~PyXA.app.Notes.XANotesApplication.new_note()` method.
 Another improvement we'll make is turning the URL into an actually clickable link by surrounding it with HTML anchor tags.
 Our script thus becomes:

 .. code-block:: Python